Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 ### NetworkObject & NetworkBehaviour

 `NetworkObject` and `NetworkBehaviour` instances will be serialized by built-in serialization code if instances are not `null` and `NetworkObject.IsSpawned == true`.
 Passing a `null` instance or a `NetworkObject` with `IsSpawned == false` or a `NetworkBehaviour` with `NetworkObject.IsSpawned == false` will still lead into RPC replication but remote side will have `null` values for the parameters.
-Ids of spawned `NetworkObject` and `NetworkBehaviour` instances will be resolved by running `NetworkManager` instance, and those ids will be the links between local and remote instances.
-Also, those ids will be used when serializing `NetworkObject` and `NetworkBehaviour` instances as a part of an RPC call.
+IDs of spawned `NetworkObject` and `NetworkBehaviour` instances will be resolved by running `NetworkManager` instance, and those IDs will be the links between local and remote instances.
+Also, those IDs will be used when serializing `NetworkObject` and `NetworkBehaviour` instances as a part of an RPC call.

 ```cs
 [ServerRpc]